 Jonathan McCollum currently serves as a Director of Government Relations for Davidoff Hutcher & Citron LLP in their Washington, D.C. office.
-His prior experience includes managing numerous high-profile political campaigns across the country.
+His prior experience includes managing numerous high-profile Democratic political campaigns across the country.
 Through his relationships on the Hill and within the current Administration, Mr. McCollum successfully leads the clients of Davidoff Hutcher & Citron through complicated legislative and administrative issues.

 Andrew Morriss is a professor in the Bush School of Government and Public Service and the School of Law at Texas A&M University, where he recently served as Dean of the School of Innovation and Vice President for Entrepreneurship and Economic Development.
 He received his A.B. from Princeton, his J.D. and M.Pub.Aff. from the University of Texas at Austin, his Ph.D. in Economics from M.I.T., and his M.A. in Educational Psychology from Texas A&M. He previously served as dean of A&M’s law school, held the Jones Chair at the University of Alabama School of Law, was the Workman Professor at the University of Illinois College of Law, and the Roush Chair at Case Western Reserve University School of Law.
 He has published more than 60 scholarly works on regulatory policy, international finance, environmental law, and employment law.